kobilee/Auto-Invoicer/README.md

 ## Auto-Invoicer

 This project is a tool that helps automate the invoicing process.
 It allows the user to send invoices to clients via email and backup the invoices once sent.
+This tool does not convert xps to pdf, to do this use https://xpstopdf.com/ and move the downloaded pdf's to the input directory

 # Installation